MrPomajdor/MrPomajdor/README.md

 ● 🎅 i'm a **programmer** and I like to play with **high** voltage

-● 🎹 my favowite wanguage is python maybe
+● 🎹 my favowite wanguage is python maybe (please don't bully me)

 ● 🍅 [https://pomajdorownia.cf/](https://pomajdorownia.cf/)